Melvin Nash: Marriage and family

 Nash has a daughter Kathryn and son Mel II; both are competitive swimmers.
-Melvin Nash continued competing in the 1980s in the masters category.
+He trained and competed with United States Masters Swimming earning top ten age group times from 1980 through 1994, in butterfly, backstroke, and individual medley events, competing and training primarily with clubs in North Texas, and a few in Indiana.
 He lives in Jacksonville, Florida, where together with his wife runs the North Florida Swimming club.